primatic/openvision-oe/README.md

 You could compile Open Vision for so many brands/models:
 * Vision-metas: https://github.com/OpenVisionE2/openvision-oe/blob/develop/Vision-metas.md

-# How to build an Open Vision image
+# How to build an Open Vision image (on native Ubuntu)

 1. Clone openpli-oe-core somewhere:
 ```